hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * It's *your* code.
 Reconfigure it :)

 [8:01:13](#173191687324nkcKC:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 A dynamic generated code?
-How do I retrieve the combination? í ½í¸†
+How do I retrieve the combination? ğŸ˜†

 [8:01:45](#173191690525fCOuI:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 * An anonymous dynamically generated function code?
-How do I retrieve the combination? í ½í¸†
+How do I retrieve the combination? ğŸ˜†

 [8:02:33](#17319169531105npPJn:tchncs.de) <hiiamboris>:
 Without you giving me specifics I don't know what else to say ;)